itsmejustino/Employee-Profile-Generator/README.md

   ```
 ## Usage-Info
 ```
-  After installing dependencies invoke the program by typing 'node index.js'.
+  After installing dependencies invoke the program by typing `'node index.js'`.
 Answer prompts for each team member added in the terminal.
   ```
 ## Demo